How are items included in the Agenda of the General Assembly?

 - Information about the agenda documents is available in the UN Documentation Research Guide,

-- The PGA Handbook has a section on the agenda and related procedures,
+- The GA Handbook has a section on the agenda and related procedures,

 - Key reference books highlighted in the research guide might offer more in-depth information,